floooh/floooh.github.io/_drafts/modern-c-for-cpp-peeps.md

 typedef struct { int val; } hours_t;

 meters_t m = { 1 };
-kilometers_t km = m;    // compile error!
+hours_t h = m;    // compile error!
 ```

+Depending on how much of a fan of strong typing you are, this approach makes
+sense both in C and C++.

 ## Initialization in C99

 C99's new initialization features are by far the biggest usability
 improvement over C89 to a point where it almost feels like a new language,
-and it makes the many different ways C++ offers for initialization look a bit
+(and to be honest, it makes the many different ways C++ offers for
-silly.
+initialization look a bit silly).

 The two relevant features are ```compound literals``` and ```designated initialization```.